Running of the top quark mass from proton-proton collisions at $\sqrt{s} =$ 13 TeV: Summary

 In this Letter, the first experimental investigation of the running of the top quark mass, \mt, is presented.
 The running is extracted from a measurement of the differential top quark-antiquark (\ttbar) cross section as a function of the invariant mass of the \ttbar system, \mtt.
 The differential \ttbar cross section, \dstt, is determined at the parton level using a maximum-likelihood fit to distributions of final-state observables, using \ttbar candidate events in the \emu channel.
 This technique allows the nuisance parameters to be constrained simultaneously with the differential cross section in the visible phase space and therefore provides results with significantly improved precision compared to conventional procedures in which the unfolding is performed as a separate step.
 The analysis is performed using proton-proton collision data at a centre-of-mass energy of 13\TeV recorded by the CMS detector at the CERN LHC in 2016, corresponding to an integrated luminosity of 35.9\fbinv.

-The running mass \mtmu, as defined in the modified minimal subtraction (\msbar) renormalization scheme, is extracted at next-to-leading order (NLO) as a function of \mtt by comparing fixed-order theoretical predictions at NLO to the measured \dstt.
+The running mass \mtmu, as defined in the modified minimal subtraction (\msbar) renormalization scheme, is extracted at one-loop precision as a function of \mtt by comparing fixed-order theoretical predictions at next-to-leading order to the measured \dstt.
 The extracted running of \mt is found to be in agreement with the prediction of the corresponding renormalization group equation, within \agreement standard deviations, and the no-running hypothesis is excluded at above 95\% confidence level.
 The running of \mt is probed up to a scale of the order of 1\TeV.